 - Pulse Energy

-A senior advisor with the MaRS cleantech practice, Jane is a recognized leader in sustainable innovation, and has expertise in growing companies at the intersection of business and sustainability.
-With an MBA in finance from Columbia University and over 15 years of experience in the environmental finance, cleantech and sustainability sectors, she helps build businesses that matter.
+Jane is a senior advisor with MaRS Cleantech.
+She is a recognized leader in sustainable innovation and has extensive experience growing companies at the intersection of business and sustainability.
 See more…